Gerard Wilcher

 Gerard Anthony Wilcher (born c.
 November 1969) is an American college football coach.
-He is the special teams coordinator and defensive backs coach for Millersville University of Pennsylvania, positions he has held since 2025.
+He is the special teams coordinator and defensive backs coach for Texas A&M University–Kingsville, positions he has held since 2026.
 He was the head football coach for Morehouse College in 2023.
-He also coached for Cheyney, Boston College, UMass, Cornell, Lehigh, Seton Hill, Delaware State, Rice, and Western Michigan.
+He also coached for Cheyney, Boston College, UMass, Cornell, Lehigh, Seton Hill, Delaware State, Rice, Western Michigan, and Millersville.
 He played college football for Morehouse as a defensive back.

 Playing career

 Wilcher played college football for Morehouse as a defensive back.
 He was most notably a member of the 1991 team, led by head coach Craig M. Cason, that finished tied for first in the Southern Intercollegiate Athletic Conference.